Yes, you read that right... these images are worthless.

 4. Spread it out

-For every one of the suggestions above re-post/re-purpose the same images/text across all social media pages you run.
-Schedule these to not post the same day but to spread out over time.
-A post that starts on LinkedIN one week might schedule to post to your IG the following and vice versa.
+For every one of the suggestions above, re-post/re-purpose the same images/text across all social media pages you run.
+Schedule these so they do not post the same day, but instead spread out over time.
+A post that starts on LinkedIn one week might be scheduled to post to your IG the following week, and vice versa.

 5. Deep dive

-Finally, become the expert.
+Finally, become an expert.
 Take a deep dive with your images paired with a longer blog post or email blast.
-Write about what you know, what you offer, tips/advice you can give and let your images enhance these stories.
-Plus, if you're an SJP client we invite you to be a guest on OUR blog.
+Write about what you know, what you offer, tips/advice you can give, and let your images enhance these stories.
+Plus, if you're an SJP client, we invite you to be a guest on OUR blog.
 We'll post your images alongside your expertise.
 Be sure to fill out our blog form here to get featured.

 6. BONUS tip: keep an archive

-Alright, I know I said finally on tip 5 but here we are ... my last tip is to not abandon 'old' images just because you have new.
-I highly suggest maintaining an ORGANIZED archive of all your images at your fingertips so that when the opportunity to be featured, honored, promoted, etc arrives you're ready to provided on-brand images in seconds.
-My long-time branding partners know they maintain an open/active gallery with all of their selected images ready for share/download even decades into the future!
+Alright, I know I said finally on tip 5, but here we are ... my last tip is to not abandon 'old' images just because you have new ones.
+I highly suggest maintaining an ORGANIZED archive of all your images at your fingertips so that when the opportunity to be featured, honored, promoted, etc. arrives, you're ready to provide on-brand images in seconds.
+My long-time branding partners know they maintain an open/active gallery with all of their selected images ready for sharing/downloading even decades into the future!

-If you're looking for a photographer who's invested in your brand through your first headshot through your wildest business goals/dreams, I'd love to chat.
+If you're looking for a photographer who's invested in your brand from your first headshot through your wildest business goals/dreams, I'd love to chat.
 Book a planning call HERE.